 Although the Wildcat basketball team’s trip to southern California was more like a trip to the Tragic Kingdom than the Magic Kingdom, Arizona players are still optimistic about the rest of the Pacific 10 Conference season.

-Tonight’s 84-78 overtime loss to UCLA at Pauley Pavilion wasn’t exactly a tragedy, but perhaps a turning point with 13 conference games remaining.
+Today’s 84-78 overtime loss to UCLA at Pauley Pavilion wasn’t exactly a tragedy, but perhaps a turning point with 13 conference games remaining.

 ”It’s still early in the season,” Arizona coach Lute Olson said. ”We just have to build on what we’ve got.”